samyakpadwekar/Java_backend/Spring Core/Readme.md

 }
 ```
 ### What Is the Default Bean Scope in Spring Framework?
+- Singleton scope is the default scope in Spring Framework.

 ### What are the other scopes available?
+There are five scopes defined for Spring Beans.
+- *singleton* - Only one instance of the bean will be created for each container.
+This is the default scope for the spring beans.
+While using this scope, make sure bean doesn’t have shared instance variables otherwise it might lead to data inconsistency issues.
+- *prototype* - A new instance will be created every time the bean is requested.
+- *request* - This is same as prototype scope, however it’s meant to be used for web applications.
+A new instance of the bean will be created for each HTTP request.
+- *session* - A new bean will be created for each HTTP session by the container.
+- *global-session* - This is used to create global session beans for Portlet applications.
+Spring Framework is extendable and we can create our own scopes too.
+However, most of the times we are good with the scopes provided by the framework.

 ### How is Spring’s singleton bean different from Gang of Four Singleton Pattern?
 ### Are Singleton Beans Thread-Safe?
 ### What Does the Spring Bean Lifecycle Look Like?